mjoras/SCONE-PROTOCL/documents/charter.md

 The group must not define new security mechanisms for this purpose.

 The working group will coordinate with other groups, both inside and outside the IETF, as work progresses.
 Some of these groups might be
-* RTCWeb (in the IETF, which coordinates with WebRTC in W3C),
+* WEBTRANS (in the IETF, which coordinates with W3C),
 * MOQ (producing a specification for media over QUIC),
 * AVTCORE (producing an RTP-over-QUIC specification for real-time media),
 * MOPS (responsible for  discussion of video technology’s requirements of networking standards, as well as proposals for new uses of IP technology in video),
-* QUIC, HTTPbis, and/or WEBTRANS (if the working group identifies requirements for protocols used by SCONEPRO
+* QUIC or HTTPbis, (if the working group identifies requirements for protocols used by SCONEPRO